nrfconnect/sdk-nrf/samples/cellular/http_update/application_update/README.rst

 #.
 Observe that **LED 1** is lit.
    This indicates that version 1 of the application is running.
 #.
-Press **Button 1** on the nRF9160 DK or type "download" in the terminal emulator to start the download process, and wait until ``Download complete`` is printed in the terminal.
+Press **Button 1** on the nRF91 Series DK or type "download" in the terminal emulator to start the download process, and wait until ``Download complete`` is printed in the terminal.
 #.
-Press the **RESET** button on the kit or type "reset" in the terminal emulator.
+Press **Button 1** on the nRF91 Series DK or type "apply" in the terminal emulator to reboot and apply the update.
-   MCUboot will now detect the downloaded image and program it to flash memory.
+   MCUboot now detects the downloaded image and program it to flash memory.
    This can take up to a minute.
    Nothing is printed in the terminal while the writing is in progress.
 #.
 Observe that **LED 1** and **LED 2** are lit.